 The Fisherman’s Wharf area is another good spot for the more reasonably priced hotel stays.

-For a truly unique San Francisco experience, look at staying at an AirBnB in the city.
+For a truly unique San Francisco experience, look at staying at an Airbnb in the city.

 You’ll be able to find everything from classic Victorian townhouses to converted warehouses turned music venues/communal living spaces.

-8 Ways to Spend an Afternoon in San Francisco
+San Francisco in a day – 8 Ways to Spend an Afternoon in San Francisco

 Get Your Guide helps you to find the best tours wherever you are heading to.
 It’s normally the first website that I check when I plan a trip to a new place.